Dick Bacon: Awards

-1973 in Indiana, Bacon won the Mr. Nude America contest.
+In 1973 in Indiana, Bacon won the Mr. Nude America contest.
 One of the judges of the contest was a novelist, Erskine Caldwell.
 The prize for winning the contest was $500.
 Bacon was very proud to be a nudist and he owned a white van emblazoned with his nickname, “The Nude Dude.”
 He won three nude modeling contests during the mid-1970's.

 Death

 Bacon died in his South Side (Milwaukee) home on August 18, 2000, at age 67, from a heart attack.
 Bacon was survived by his three siblings: Howard Bacon II, and Mary Rose Reid and Roger Bacon.